 ECC

-Emergency and critical care (ECC) covers a broad range of emergencies.
-Blood transfusions, mechanical ventilation, blood gas analysis, organ failure management, paralysis, trauma, bloating, seizures, envenomation and toxin treatment are just some of the conditions/procedures seen daily within GARS ECC department.
+Emergency and critical care (ECC) covers a broad range of animal vet emergencies.
+Blood transfusions, mechanical ventilation, blood gas analysis, organ failure management, paralysis, trauma, bloating, seizures, envenomation and toxin treatment are just some of the conditions/procedures seen daily within the GARS ECC department.
 This department is led by Victoria’s only two ECC specialists located outside of Melbourne.
+Our 24/7 emergency animal hospital ensures critical care for pets with referrals in urgent situations.

-Our wonderful team are ready to provide the best care
+Our wonderful team of vet surgeons and vet imaging specialists are ready to provide the best care.